Kusmierek/Youtube/README.md

 # Youtube
-This is page only made with html and sass, in order to open page correctly sccs formatter should be used.
+This is page only made with html and sass, in order to open page correctly scss formatter should be used.